Antarctic Peninsula: Climate

 Because the Antarctic Peninsula, which reaches north of the Antarctic Circle, is the most northerly part of Antarctica, it has the mildest climates within this continent.
+Its climate is therefore classified as a tundra, rather than an ice cap.
 Its temperatures are warmest in January, averaging 1 to 2 °C, and coldest in June, averages from -15 to -20 °C. Its west coast from the tip of the Antarctic Peninsula south to 68° S, which has a maritime Antarctic climate, is the mildest part of the Antarctic Peninsula.
 Within this part of the Antarctic Peninsula, temperatures exceed 0 °C for 3 or 4 months during the summer, and rarely fall below -10 °C during the winter.
 Farther south along the west coast and the northeast coast of the peninsula, mean monthly temperatures exceed 0 °C for only one or two months of summer and average around -15 °C in winter.
 The east coast of the Antarctic Peninsula south of 63° S is generally much colder, with mean temperatures exceeding 0 °C for at most one month of summer, and winter mean temperatures ranging from -5 to -25 °C. The colder temperatures of the southeast, Weddell Sea side, of the Antarctic Peninsula are reflected in the persistence of ice shelves that cling to the eastern side.

 Precipitation varies greatly within the Antarctic Peninsula.
 From the tip of the Antarctic Peninsula to 68° S, precipitation averages 35–50 cm per year.
 A good portion of this precipitation falls as rain during the summer, on two-thirds of the days of the year, and with little seasonal variation in amounts.
 Between about 68° S and 63° S on the west coast of the Antarctic Peninsula and along its northeast coast, precipitation is 35 cm or less with occasional rain.
 Along the east coast of the Antarctic Peninsula south of 63° S, precipitation ranges from 10 to 15 cm.
 In comparison, the subantarctic islands have precipitation of 100–200 cm per year and the dry interior of Antarctica is a virtual desert with only 10 cm precipitation per year.

+The climate in and around the Antarctic Peninsula is changing dramatically in 2024.
+The most recent temperature recorded was 10°C, which is higher than the peninsula region's average and deviates from the patterns of typical temperatures.
+The peninsula is getting very much affected by these sudden climate changes.
+In past years, researchers have seen northwesterly winds over the peninsula, and it is proven that this is one of the reasons for the peninsula constantly melting and snow sublimation in 2024.
+Researchers are observing similar situations in 2024.
+Melting events have been observed on the eastern and western sides of the Peninsula in February and March.
+All three are contributing to the melting of ice in several Antarctic Peninsula areas, such as Larsen C and B. Furthermore, data from NASA's research indicates that the ice sheet is melting nonstop.